 (C) An Applicant must submit to the Department a resolution of no objection from the applicable Governing Body.
 Such resolution(s) must specifically identify the Development whether by legal description, address, Development name, Application number or other verifiable method.
 In providing a resolution, a municipality or county should consult its own staff and legal counsel as to whether such resolution will be consistent with Fair Housing laws as they may apply, including, as applicable, consistency with any FHAST form on file, any current Analysis of Impediments to Fair Housing Choice, or any current plans such as one year action plans or five year consolidated plans for HUD block grant funds such as HOME or CDBG funds.
 For an Application with a Development Site that is:

-(i) Within a municipality, the Applicant must submit a resolution from the Governing Body of that municipality;
+(i) within a municipality, the Applicant must submit a resolution from the Governing Body of that municipality;

-(ii) Within the ETJ of a municipality, the Applicant must submit both:
+(ii) within the ETJ of a municipality, the Applicant must submit both:

-(I) resolution from the Governing Body of that municipality; and
+(I) A resolution from the Governing Body of that municipality; and

-(II) resolution from the Governing Body of the county; or
+(II) A resolution from the Governing Body of the county; or

-(iii) Within a county and not within a municipality or the ETJ of a municipality, a resolution from the Governing Body of the county.
+(iii) within a county and not within a municipality or the ETJ of a municipality, a resolution from the Governing Body of the county.

-(D) For purposes of meeting the requirements of subparagraph (C) of this paragraph, the resolution(s) must be submitted no later than the Resolutions Delivery Date described in §11.2(b) of this chapter (relating to Tax-Exempt Bond and Multifamily Loan Development Dates and Deadlines).
+(D) For purposes of meeting the requirements of subparagraph (C) of this paragraph, the resolution(s) must be submitted no later than the Resolutions Delivery Date described in §11.2(b) of this chapter (relating to Tax-Exempt Bond and Direct Loan Development Dates and Deadlines).
 An acceptable, but not required, form of resolution may be obtained in the Multifamily Programs Procedures Manual.
 Applicants should ensure that the resolutions all have the appropriate references and certifications or the resolution may be determined by staff to be invalid.
 The resolution(s) must certify that:

-(i) Notice has been provided to the Governing Body in accordance with Tex.
+(i) notice has been provided to the Governing Body in accordance with Tex.
 Gov't Code, §2306.67071(a);

-(ii) The Governing Body has had sufficient opportunity to obtain a response from the Applicant regarding any questions or concerns about the proposed Development;
+(ii) the Governing Body has had sufficient opportunity to obtain a response from the Applicant regarding any questions or concerns about the proposed Development;

-(iii) The Governing Body has held a hearing at which public comment may be made on the proposed Development in accordance with Tex.
+(iii) the Governing Body has held a hearing at which public comment may be made on the proposed Development in accordance with Tex.
 Gov't Code, §2306.67071(b); and

-(iv) After due consideration of the information provided by the Applicant and public comment, the Governing Body does not object to the proposed Application.
+(iv) after due consideration of the information provided by the Applicant and public comment, the Governing Body does not object to the proposed Application.

 (5) Designation as Rural or Urban.